 Teachers Pay Teachers is an amazing site just packed full of resources for teachers of any subject and grade level.
 It has a plethora of task cards, lesson plans, assessments, craftivities, centers, and much more!
-But before you head over to Teachers Pay Teachers next time, make sure you know about these ten things.
+But before you search for online teaching resources next time, make sure you know about TpT and these 10 things below in particular.

 Teachers Pay Teachers is actually not known by a lot of teachers.
 It’s still relatively new.
 It is a place where teachers – most still working in the classroom full time – write and create their own lesson plans in the classroom.
 They are tested out on their own students and then tweaked, and sold on TpT.
 These product creations take hours – if not more – to create.
 So what important things do I want you to know about Teachers Pay Teachers?